Staff

 North Carolina Staff

-Jessie (she/her/hers) was born and raised in the woods of central North Carolina where she discovered a passion for nature.
-She received her B.S. in Wildlife Management from NC State University and her M.S. in Wildlife Science from the University of Tennessee Knoxville Prior to joining CCNC Jessie worked for the NC Chapter of The Nature Conservancy, the NC Wildlife Resources Commission, and NC State University as a conservation practitioner, program manager, and leadership educator.
+Jessie (she/her/hers) was born and raised in the Piedmont of North Carolina where she discovered a passion for nature.
+She received her B.S. in Wildlife Management from NC State University and her M.S. in Wildlife Science from the University of Tennessee Knoxville.
+Prior to joining CCNC Jessie worked for the NC Chapter of The Nature Conservancy, the NC Wildlife Resources Commission, and NC State University as a conservation practitioner, program manager, and leadership educator.
 She is a Certified Wildlife Biologist and serves on the board of Field Inclusive, Inc., an organization supporting marginalized and historically excluded biologists and researchers working in the outdoors.
-Jessie and her husband live in rural Orange County, NC with rescue pup Ella and Haflinger horse Romeo.
-In her free time she enjoys horseback riding, hiking, and birding and is an active member of the Feminist Bird Club and New Hope Bird Alliance.
+Jessie lives in Durham with her rescue pup Ella.
+In her free time she enjoys horseback riding with her horse Romeo and birding with pals in the Durham Feminist Bird Club and New Hope Bird Alliance.

 Erin (she/her/hers) joined Conservation Legacy in 2024 in the role of Grants and Agreements Coordinator for Conservation Corps of North Carolina and Appalachian Conservation Corps.
 She grew up in eastern North Carolina and completed her undergraduate degree in biology at UNC-Chapel Hill.
 After spending several months in Costa Rica as a research assistant studying sea turtles, she decided to go back to school and received her master’s in environmental management and education from UNC-Wilmington in 2014.
 After Graduate school, she spent time as an AmeriCorps service member with the Bureau of Land management in Oregon and then returned to North Carolina as an AmeriCorps service member for Eno River State Park.
 Before joining Conservation Legacy, she was with the City of Durham working with the water efficiency team, providing education and outreach.
 Erin is a certified North Carolina Environmental Educator and truly enjoys sharing her love of nature with her children and strives to keep them semi-feral.
 She also regularly volunteers at her kid’s preschool to take littles ones on nature hikes and provide nature-based education.
 She also enjoys reading, cooking, podcasts, and coffee.
 In her free time, she can be found in her backyard harvesting veggies from the garden with her husband, their two kids, and two dogs.